 Cub Cadet is an American company that prides itself on the motto “Built In America”.
 They produce a range of outdoor power equipment that includes lawn mowers, electric tools, utility vehicles, and snow blowers.
 They have an extensive range of snow blowers that are promoted on their website as “The best snow thrower on the market… engineered for the toughest jobs… rugged, reliable and fit for purpose”

 Their snow blowers and parts for snow blowers can be bought on their website.
-They are also available on Amazon.
 Checking Walmart, it seems that you can get parts but not the actual snow blower.
 Home Depot sells the machines and parts.

 But, who makes Cub Cadet snow blowers and where are Cub Cadet snowblowers made?
 After some research, you can read about what I found out.